rintala/DD2423/lab2/answers_jr_lab2.md

 - Which will correspond to our two function files (Lvvtilde and Lvvvtilde)

-- Then we define masks that correpsond to the discrete derivative approx of all partial derivatives up to the order of three
+- Then we define masks that correpsond to the discrete derivative approx of all partial derivatives up to the order of three.

 ![q4_1](img/q4_1.png)